avabellaw/my-recipe/readme.md

 * If there is a validation error when searching recipes, it returns to the homepage with the validation message.
     * It does this when searching using the search box on the search results page when it should return to the same page.
 * For this release of the project, I'm unable to check if the image exists on Cloudinary and delete it.
     * This means there will be undeleted images.
-These are handled if stored locally.
+    * Image deletion is handled if stored locally.

 ### Deployment